jtarchie/heroku-buildpack-openresty/README.md

     $ cd packager
     $ ./build.sh

 This will take a while to run, but the end result will be a tar file in the `build/` directory.
+They are currently hosted on S3 with my personal account.

 ## Environment variables

-Right now Nginx and OpenResty doen't support environment variables in the config file.
+Nginx and OpenResty don't support environment variables in the config file.
 Heroku uses them extensively to set Database, Memcache, and other add-on credentials.

-On runtime of the `web` dyno, the `nginx.conf` replaces all references anything prepended with `$ENV_` with the environment variable equivalent.
+On runtime of the `web` dyno, the `nginx.conf` replaces all references of variables prepended with `$ENV_` with the environment variable equivalent.

 For example: